benri-io/dwn-protocols/README.md

 ### License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache 2 License.

 ### Contact